DisableGraphics/Korai/README.md

 **Note:** The default chapter file path is `/home/$USER/.local/share/chapter.conf` if korai has been installed using this method. <br> <br>
 Although you can still build Korai from source:
 ```
-sudo pacman -S gtkmm3 webkit2gtk libarchive vte3
+sudo pacman -S gtkmm3 webkit2gtk libarchive
 ```

 **If the integrated downloader is wanted:**
-- Ubuntu & Debian: <a href=https://github.com/Gyro7/mangodl/releases/>Please grab the latest Linux release here</a> and put it on your PATH
+- Ubuntu & Debian: <a href=https://github.com/Gyro7/mangodl/releases/>Please grab the latest Linux release here</a> and put it on your PATH.
+Also install libvte-2.91-dev with: `sudo apt install libvte-2.91-dev`
-- Arch: Automatically downloaded using the AUR (If you want to build Korai from source: `yay -S mangodl`)
+- Arch: Automatically downloaded using the AUR (If you want to build Korai from source: `yay -S mangodl vte3`)

 # Building
 To build Korai, please enter the following commands: